clynamen/ac_loopshaper/README.md

 ## Guide:

-given a plant function G
+given a plant transfer function (tf from now on) G

 ```
 G = -50 / (s*(s+10))